jhobbs/mathnotes/algebra/partial-fractions.md

 If the degree of $P(x)$ is greater than or equal to the degree of $Q(x)$, perform long division first and work with the remainder term.

-# Proper Partial Fraction Decomposition
+# General Approach to Partial Fraction Decomposition

 This approach always works as long as the conditions above are satisfied, but there are other ways; see below.